Lozdowski/file-calculator/README.md

 output of above file printed on the screen : 70
 ```
 Assumptions:
--instructions will ignore mathematical precedence
+*instructions will ignore mathematical precedence
--last instruction should be "apply" (for example: "apply 3")
+*last instruction should be "apply" (for example: "apply 3")
--all instructions are applied to the "apply" row
+*all instructions are applied to the "apply" row